jamespedid/her-how-the-internet-works/exercise-1/README.md

 }
 ```

 The `repl` package boasts a method called `start`, which creates a `replServer` object.
 The `replServer` object has an `exit` event that we'll subscribe to so that it plays nice with the rest of the `NodeJS` process.
 It also has a function called `displayPrompt` that can be used to gather input from the end user.
-Finally, the `replServer` object also has an output property that is a writable stream; it is an object with a `write` method that we can be used to send messages to.
+Finally, the `replServer` object also has an output property that is a writable stream; it is an object with a `write` method that we can send messages to.

 ```javascript
 function createClientRepl() {